AcademySoftwareFoundation/tac/tools/collaboration.md

 To help individuals not be inundated with calendar overload, try to follow these guidelines:

 - Make sure to make meeting invite changes ( including cancellations or reschedulings ) more than 24 hours in advance, as many calendaring clients wait to update.
-Emailing that calendar's mailing list is also best practice to inform the group of the cancellation.
+The best practice is to email the respective committee's mailing list or [email the list of meeting attendees in PCC][email meeting participants PCC] to inform the group of the cancellation.
 - Instruct invitees to manually remove old entries when provisioning a new series of recurring meetings.
 Occasionally, we will see some calendaring clients not removing these automatically.
-- Make sure the meeting description includes an agenda or a link to the agenda.
+- Ensure the meeting description includes an agenda or a link to the agenda.

 [Community Calendar]: https://calendar.openmainframeproject.org
 [cancel meeting instructions]: https://docs.linuxfoundation.org/lfx/project-control-center/v2-latest-version/collaborations/meetings#delete-meetings